Published at: 2025-10-30

 1. Business Scenario

-As part of the standard post-sales process, customers may request returns for various reasons after purchasing products.
-In such cases, sales representatives need to locate the corresponding Sales Order, create a Return Order under it, select the Products to be returned from the sales product list, specify the return quantity for each Product, and set the return amount before generating the Return Order.
-Similar to Sales Orders, returns also require a strict approval process before being processed.
+As a standard after-sales process, customers may request returns after product purchase.
+Sales representatives must locate the related Sales Order, create a Return Order under that Sales Order, select the returned Products from the order lines, and set the return quantity and return amount for each Product to generate the Return Order.
+Like Sales Orders, Return Orders must go through an approval process before a return is processed.

-Managing Return Orders helps administrators track return trends for Sales Orders and Products.
-For orders or Products with frequent returns, analyzing the reasons behind returns enables timely adjustments or interventions to improve the situation.
+Managing Return Orders helps managers monitor Sales Orders and Inventory return situations.
+For Sales Orders or Products with frequent returns, understanding return reasons enables timely adjustments or interventions to improve return rates.

-Return Orders support three return modes: Sales Order-based Returns, Shipping Order-based Returns, and Source-less Returns.
+Return Orders support three return modes: Order-based Return, Shipping Order-based Return, and No-Source Return.

-- Shipping Order-based Returns: Refers to Return Orders created based on Shipping Orders.
-This mode is used when returning Products that have already been shipped or partially shipped.
+• Shipping Order-based Return: A Return Order created from a Shipping Order, typically used to return Products that have already shipped or been partially shipped.
 This mode is disabled by default.

-- Product Exchange: Refers to exchanges based on or independent of Sales Orders, including simultaneous inbound and outbound exchanges.
+• Exchange: Supports exchanges based on a Sales Order or without a Sales Order, including simultaneous inbound and outbound items.
 This mode is disabled by default.

 picture coming soon:

-To enable Shipping Order-based Returns or Source-less Returns, navigate to Inventory Management > Plugin Management.
+To enable Shipping Order-based Return and No-Source Return modes, go to Inventory Management -> Plugin Management.

 picture coming soon:

-- Click the New button in the upper-right corner to create a Return Order with either a preset or custom Record Type.
+• Click New in the top-right to create a Return Order using a predefined Record Type or a custom Record Type.

 picture coming soon: